 Removal and storage costs: The Council will normally arrange the removal or storage with a company directly and will, where required, arrange for boxes to be provided to help with packing.

 Where the tenant wishes to make these arrangements themselves and a request is made to reimburse costs, the Council will require two quotes to be obtained.

-Deposits: We will provide any necessary deposit if required for any temporary accommodation we have agreed to until permanent accommodation is available.
+Deposits: The Council will provide any necessary deposit if required for any temporary accommodation we have agreed to until permanent accommodation is available.
 However, the occupier will incur the cost if the deposit is not returned in full due to a fault of the occupier.
 This will be deducted from any other compensation payments due to the tenant.

-Disconnection and reconnection of washing machines and other plumbing: Where applicable we will arrange for the disconnection and reconnection cost of a washing machine and other plumbing e.g. dishwasher.
+Disconnection and reconnection of washing machines and other plumbing: Where applicable , the Council will arrange for the disconnection and reconnection cost of a washing machine and other plumbing.

-Telephone, Satellite/Cable TV and internet connections: We will reimburse any costs for reconnections at the decant property.
+Telephone, Satellite/Cable TV and internet connections: The Council will reimburse any costs for reconnections at the decant property.

-Disconnection and reconnection of cooker: Where required, we will arrange for this to be done by our contractors or we will cover the cost of disconnection and reconnection work carried out by a registered Gas Safe fitter.
+Disconnection and reconnection of cooker: Where required, the Council will arrange for this to be undertaken by one of its contractors or will cover the cost of disconnection and reconnection work carried out by a registered Gas Safe fitter.